Running Safety, Walking Safety,

 BETTER ADVICE

-Instead, here are the biking, walking, and running safety tips you need:
+INSTEAD, here are the biking, walking, and running safety tips you need:

 DON’T go to isolated places, especially alone.
 If you must go to an isolated place, go only with a group of friends – all armed and ready with Pepper Spray and a Personal Security Alarm (noisemaker or screamer).